Dispersion processes and parameterizations

 Developing dispersion science and its representation in the Met Office's dispersion model.

 Understanding and predicting the processes by which airborne pollutants and aerosols are transported in the atmosphere is important for a range of problems from local to global scales.
-The Met Office's Numerical Atmospheric-dispersion Modelling Environment (NAME) is a sophisticated tool capable of simulating many atmospheric dispersion phenomena and associated physical and chemical processes.
+The Met Office's Numerical Atmospheric-dispersion Modelling Environment (Met Office Dispersion Model) is a sophisticated tool capable of simulating many atmospheric dispersion phenomena and associated physical and chemical processes.

 The Met Office has a long history of research into, and providing advice on, the atmospheric transport and dispersion of contaminants, which extends back to the First World War.
 During the 1960's with the advent of computers the Met Office was at the forefront in developing the first simple dispersion computer models.
 However, it was the Chernobyl incident in 1986 that triggered the start of the development around the world of sophisticated atmospheric dispersion models.
 From this the Met Office Numerical Atmospheric-dispersion Modelling Environment (NAME) was born and became fully operational in 1993.